OmerAqeel/Password-Manager/README.md

 You can learn more about it in its documentation 👉 https://docs.python.org/3/library/tk.html

 ### time
-This module provides various time-related functions.
-For related functionality, see also the datetime and calendar modules.

 You can learn more about it in its documentation 👉 https://docs.python.org/3/library/time.html